cellml/libcellml/docs/dev_building.rst

 Windows CMake-GUI
 +++++++++++++++++

-When we use the CMake-GUI application on Windows we first set the location of the source files and the location for the generated build files. :numref:`fig_devBuilding_windowsCMakeGUISourceBuildDirs` shows the source files directory and the build directory set for user *andre*.
+When we use the CMake-GUI application on Windows, we first set the location of the source files and the location for the generated build files. :numref:`fig_devBuilding_windowsCMakeGUISourceBuildDirs` shows the source files directory and the build directory set for user *andre*.

 .. _fig_devBuilding_windowsCMakeGUISourceBuildDirs: